location icon3, Barrel Yard, Vinery Way, London W6 0LQ

 Before diving deeper into Oktoberfest tours and fun activities, it’s important to understand the festival’s history in more detail.
 It started in 1810 as a celebration of Bavarian Crown Prince Ludwig and Princess Therese, becoming the biggest beer and folk festival in the world.
 It started being held annually on Therese’s meadow.

 Oktoberfest has now become a festival of global proportions, with beer tents, traditional Bavarian food, parades, carnival rides, and whatnot!
 The festival officially begins with the Mayor tapping the first Oktoberfest beer keg and declaring O’zapft is!
-Or It is tapped.
+Or it is tapped.

 Oktoberfest Tents & Beer Experience